 This means that if you come in contact with a chemical agent that can absorb through your skin, then you will still suffer the effects of that chemical agent.
 This is also true if you get contaminated and then remove your gas mask.
 Whatever is on your body may still be able to injure or kill you.
 If you get contaminated with a toxic substance, you need to decontaminate yourself before you remove your mask and any protective clothing!

 The same is true for nuclear material.
 Just because your gas mask says it protects from nuclear contamination doesn’t mean that it protects from all types of nuclear particles.
-In fact, it only protects you from alpha particles.
+In fact, it only protects you from alpha and beta particles.
 All other forms of radiation will still be bombarding your body!

 The length of time that you can spend in a gas mask depends on a number of things.
 How active are you being while in the mask?
 What is the weather like?
 Do you have a drinking tube and canteen?